-It should be noted that the aforementioned approaches are unable to provide a solution with high accuracy.
-To address this issue the paper \cite{AME_Abbasov_2021} proposes a mathematical formalization of the problem reducing it to a calculus of variations problem with fixed ends.
-The authors developed a cost functional that attains the minimum on the optimal trajectory.
-This novel approach enabled the employment of a vast range of theoretically well-founded methods to address the original problem and deal with the obtained functional.
-Specifically, the necessary minimum condition was derived in the form of an integro-differential equation.
+The aforementioned approaches are not capable of finding a solution with the precision required.
+In order to address this issue, in paper \cite{AME_Abbasov_2021} a mathematical formalization of the problem was proposed, reducing it to a calculus of variations problem with fixed ends.
+The authors developed a cost functional, the minimum of which is achieved on the desired optimal trajectory.
+This novel approach enabled the employment of a vast range of theoretically well-founded methods to address the original problem.
+Specifically, the necessary minimum condition for the functional, expressed as an integro-differential equation, was obtained.
 Subsequent analysis invoking the Schauder fixed-point theorem established the existence of a solution to the equation \cite{AME_Abbasov_2024}.
 Furthermore, a finite-difference numerical method was developed for solving the resulting boundary value problem.
 This method ensures the attainment of solutions with any desired accuracy.
-A key aspect of the proposed model was the assumption of negligible terrain elevation differences.
-This transformed the problem to a planar one leading to a significant simplification of the calculations.
-In this paper we eliminate this assumption by considering the trajectory in three-dimensional space.
-The model obtained through this approach is analyzed and the existence of an optimum is demonstrated.
-An algorithm for finding a global solution using the dynamic programming method is proposed and its convergence is proven.
-Additionally, the paper proposes a modification of the method that significantly reduces computational costs but in general finds only local solutions.
-A comparison of the computational complexity of these two algorithms proposed in the work was carried out.
-It should be also noted that the developed algorithms can be transferred to problems with constraints almost without changes.
+A pivotal point of the proposed model was the assumption of negligible terrain elevation differences, thereby reducing the problem to a planar one.
+This, in turn, led to a substantial simplification of the calculations.
+In this paper, we eliminate this assumption by considering the trajectory in three-dimensional space.
+The model obtained through this approach is analyzed, and the existence of an optimum is demonstrated.

+Also in the current research proposes an algorithm for finding a global solution using the dynamic programming method, and its convergence is proven.
+Additionally, a modification of the method is built.
+In general, it finds only local solutions, but it significantly reduces computational costs.
+A comparison of the computational complexity of these two algorithms was carried out.
+The developed algorithms can be transferred to problems with constraints almost without changes.